Brett-Tanner/Journal/2024/Mar_24.md

   - Interactable by SM, OrgAdmin and child's teachers

-- Create StudentSearchesController
-  - Create is the route that gets the results, show shows them.
-Form that submits to it and show are turboframes
-  - [] Add unique index on student id per school_id
-  - [] Add a view to display results
-  - [] Put it all in turboframes
-  - [] Add a respond_to so the search can also be used on index?
-Or just do it in a frame at the top
 - Create UserSearchesController
   - [] Add a form to child#show for adding them to a parent
 - [] Ensure new user signups can only be parents